dweinstein/pyfuzzy/README.txt

     Currently it is controlled by an (imperfect) neural network, which was trained with data from a fuzzy controller (used in the Delphi fuzzy system which was the base of this python fuzzy project)

-mixer:
-    This is an example of a mixer where you can control the temperature of incoming substances (eg. water) and it tries to control to hold the temperature on a constant value.
-    It is controlled by a fuzzy controller and shows the typical results of a P controller with time lag.

-    The example shows how to define and use fuzzy variable, ruler, and the controller.
-It also realizes storing/loading the controller object to/from a pickled file.

 ...